QianruZhou333/toco_ontology/README.md

 ####  revise and pull request

 ## Creator
- Qianru Zhou (chowqianru AT gmail DOT com)
+ Qianru Zhou (zhouqr333 AT 126 DOT com)

 ## Reference
 More information, examples, and use cases could be found in: